fsharp/fsharp.org/testimonials/index.md

 2. [IT University of Copenhagen](http://www.itu.dk/people/sestoft/)
 3. [permalink](#peter-sestoft-1)

-F# has a beautiful simple but expressive language at its core, and many powerful features built around that core language.
+F# has a beautiful, simple but expressive language at its core, and many powerful features built around that core language.
 It can draw on all the power of the .NET libraries, and runs on Windows, MacOS and Linux.
 That's the reason we have chosen F# for our undergraduate functional programming class as well as our